Jennifer Yoder

 Personal Information

 Professor Yoder holds a joint appointment with the Department of Government and the Global Studies Program and teaches courses on European politics and societies.
 Her special interests are German politics, remembrance and reckoning after communism, and borderlands in Europe.
 Her latest project examines the politicization of memory of World War II in Europe and Russia.
-It examines a dozen cases of commemorations where nationalist and far-right actors have attempted to reinterpret the past through the rhetoric and rituals at wartime commemorations.
+It examines eleven cases of commemorations where nationalist and far-right actors have attempted to reinterpret the past through the rhetoric and rituals at wartime commemorations.
 Yoder is the author of two books: From East Germans to Germans?
 The New Post-Communist Elite (1999) and Crafting Democracy: Regional Politics in Post-Communist Europe (2013).
 Her articles have appeared in Aus Politik und Zeitgeschichte, German Politics and Society, German Politics, German Studies Review, East European Politics and Societies, Europe-Asia Studies and Regional and Federal Studies.

 Publications